paszu/3DSRepo/DSiWare-Downgrade.md

-#### This will ONLY work for the USA region due to missing save files!

-#### If *anyone* has fieldrunhax installed on a EUR Region DSi, please extract the save using [this tool](https://gbatemp.net/attachments/dsi_sav_extract-zip.22221/), upload it, and create a github issue with the link
+#### Fieldrunners will only work for the USA region due to missing save files.
+If *anyone* has fieldrunhax installed on a EUR Region DSi, please extract the save using [this tool](https://gbatemp.net/attachments/dsi_sav_extract-zip.22221/), upload it, and create a github issue with the link

-Fieldrunners was never released for the JPN region, so this method will never work for JPN 3DSs

 The version of autofirm used in this guide was modified from [Raugo](https://gbatemp.net/members/356694/)'s original autofirm by [Reboot.ms](https://www.reboot.ms/forum/threads/2403/), it is being rehosted [with permission](http://archive.is/KOrWp)